MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 # [Samsung](#tab/samsung-policy)

-Using the schema settings in the **Knox Service Plugin** app, this profile grants the following permissions:
+When you use the schema settings in the **Knox Service Plugin** app, this profile grants the following permissions:

 - **Overlay Permission**
 - **Notification Permission**